pagkly/Zed/Investopedia3/How a Protective Put Works.md

 A protective put keeps downside losses limited while preserving unlimited potential gains to the upside.
 However, the strategy involves being long the underlying stock.
 If the stock keeps rising, the long stock position benefits and the bought put option is not needed and will expire worthlessly.
 All that will be lost is the premium paid to buy the put option.
 In this scenario where the original put expired, the investor will buy another protective put, again protecting his holdings.

 Protective puts can cover a portion of an investor's long position or their entire holdings.
-When the ratio of protective put coverage is equal to the amount of long stock, the strategy is known as a [married put](https://www.investopedia.com/terms/m/marriedput.asp).
+When the ratio of protective put coverage is equal to the amount of long stock, the strategy is known as a [[married put]](https://www.investopedia.com/terms/m/marriedput.asp).

 Married puts are commonly used when investors want to buy a stock and immediately purchase the put to protect the position.
 However, an investor can buy the protective put option at any time as long as they own the stock.